 For example, you do not want to miss your flight because your stroller and bottles took an extra 10 minutes to go through security.
 Then you are trapped at the airport with an angry and squeaking kid, waiting for your flight to be postponed.
 That is not fun, believe me!

-Leaving additional time for any means of your journeys is a winning idea.
+Leaving additional time for any means of your journey is a winning idea.

-#2 Trick: Plan the whole travel to and from the airport 2 days in advance, even down to the time it could take to either be picked up or even driving around the parking garage to find parking.
+#2 Trick: Plan the whole travel with kids travel accessories to and from the airport 2 days in advance.
+Because down to the time it could take to either be picked up or even driving around the parking garage to find parking.
 Double-check the time with your ride to and from the airport.

-It is important to know any restrictions or changes in rules before you leave, from carrying liquids on board to whether you may bring your stroller on the airline.
+You might be thinking that I want to travel, but I have a child, so what shall I do?
+Traveling with kids during covid was quite difficult but now things are going right all around the world.
+So, it is important to know any restrictions or changes in rules before you leave, from carrying liquids on board to whether you may bring your stroller to the airline.
 You will save yourself a lot of time and frustration at the airport.
-While each airline has its own set of rules, you may rest assured that an infant carrier and booster seat will be permitted for safety reasons.
+While each airline has its own set of rules for kids, you may rest assured that an infant carrier and booster seat will be permitted for safety reasons.

 Strollers can be checked (as long as they are in a protected bag), but you can also push them up to the gate and have them tagged there.